Finding Legal Help

 Correcting a clerical error in the decree

-If there is a clerical error in the decree, either party may ask the court to enter a corrected decree.
-A clerical error may be, for example, if the monthly child support payment amount is supposed to be $300 but is mistakenly listed as $30.
-To help prepare a motion to correct a clerical error in the decree, see our page on Motions.
+If there is a clerical mistake in the decree, either party may ask the court to enter a corrected decree.
+A clerical mistake may be, for example, if the monthly child support payment amount is supposed to be $300 but is mistakenly listed as $30.
+See the Motion to Correct Clerical Mistake web page for information about the process, and forms.

 Modifying a divorce decree